Kamala Khan: Volume two (2015–2018)

 Marvel announced in July 2016 that Kamala would join the Champions, a team of teenage superheroes who leave the Avengers after the conclusion of "Civil War II".
 The team, featured in a series by writer Mark Waid and artist Humberto Ramos, consists of Kamala, Spider-Man (Miles Morales), Nova (Sam Alexander), Hulk (Amadeus Cho), Viv Vision, and a teenage version of Cyclops.
 Waid said, "The first three are the kids who quit the Avengers proper.
 That was an easy get.
 Those three, in and of themselves, form a nice little subteam.
 Their dynamic is great.
 They all show up in each other's books, and even though they have their arguments and stress points, clearly they're good together".

 The following month, Kamala appeared in Moon Girl and Devil Dinosaur #10 by writers Amy Reeder and Brandon Montclare.
 She is a mentor to Moon Girl (Lunella Lafayette), a fellow young Inhuman who suddenly acquires her powers.
 Amanat said that Kamala sees much of herself in Lunella and, by teaching her, learns much about herself.

 In November 2016, Marvel announced that Kamala would join a new incarnation of the Secret Warriors in a series by writer Matthew Rosenberg and artist Javier Garron; it debuted in May 2017.
 The team is composed of "Inhumans who are a little outside traditional Inhuman culture", such as Quake, Karnak, Moon Girl, and Devil Dinosaur, and was formed in the wake of the "Inhumans vs X-Men" storyline.
 Rosenberg said that there is some conflict and friction amongst the team members: "Ms. Marvel and Quake are really fighting for the soul of the team in a lot of ways, while Moon Girl will continue to really do her own thing.
 They will all be tested and challenged, they are superheroes after all, but they are going to do things their way".
 The first five issues of the Secret Warriors series were tied to the Marvel Secret Empire crossover storyline.

 Marvel announced in March 2017 that Kamala would join Carol Danvers in a one-shot issue of the limited anthology series, Generations by Wilson and Paolo Villanelle.
 Wilson said that the issue would explore Carol and Kamala's mentor–student relationship, but "at its heart, [it] is about growing up, and a big part of growing up is discovering that your idols have feet of clay – and forgiving them for their flaws as you gain an adult understanding of your own".

 From April to August 2017, the Champions series was also involved in the Secret Empire storyline.
 In the final story arc of the second volume of Champions, Kamala survived Weirdworld with her teammates.
 In October of that year, Kareem returns to Ms. Marvel in issue #23 as an exchange student at Kamala's high school.
-In this story arc, Kamala (as Ms. Marvel) has her first kiss with Red Dagger and they discover each other's secret identities.
+In this story arc, Kamala (as Ms. Marvel) has her first kiss with Red Dagger.